 Figure 4.
-Apertures of radius 1, 1.5, and 2.25 pixels are shown from top to bottom.
+Apertures of radius 1, 1.5, and 2.25 pixels are shown in maximally detrended light-curves from top to bottom.
 The blue line is the reference transit depth from the best-fitting TLS model.
 Changes in depth with increasing aperture size can indicate that the source of variability is off-center from the aperture, suggesting a photometric blend.